Power You Can Count On: 2025 Reliability Report

 2015 73 167

-In 2024, approximately 32% of all outages were classified as being caused by Foreign Interference:
+In 2025, approximately 40% of all outages were classified as being caused by Foreign Interference.
+The table below outlines how many outages fell under each category last year:

 Outage Cause % of Total Outages